UNITED STATES

 Final engineering, financing & construction

-In developing the project, Lightsource bp has adhered to the ordinance adopted by the Pointe Coupee Parish Council that provides local regulatory control over solar farms.
+In developing the project, Lightsource bp adhered to the ordinance adopted by the Pointe Coupee Parish Council that provides local regulatory control over solar farms.
 Key elements of the ordinance, which complement our best practices for solar farm development, include:

-• buffer zones of greenspace with trees and shrubs between the solar panels and public
+• Buffer zones of greenspace with trees and shrubs between the solar panels and public

-• addressing maintenance and upkeep of the facility
+• Addressing maintenance and upkeep of the facility

-• making sure appropriate drainage and traffic mitigation are provided,
+• Making sure appropriate drainage and traffic mitigation are provided,

 Community dialogue – we want to be a good neighbor